florianblume/6d-pat/README.md

 4. To install Assimp. open the terminal and execute `sudo apt install libassimp-dev`.
 5. OpenGL should be installed in Ubuntu already.
 6. Open Qt-Creator installed in step 2 and open the project.
 You should now be able to run (i.e. build) the program.

+# Docker

+You can use the pre-built Docker image [florianblume/6dpat](https://hub.docker.com/repository/docker/florianblume/6dpat) and run 6D-PAT by first running

+    xhost +local:root

+and then

+    docker run -ti --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix/:/tmp/.X11-unix florianblume/6dpat

+I feel like it feels a bit laggy but if you want to try out the program without going through the installation process this is your best shot.

 ### Including custom-built libraries